mitabanik/Coffee-business-reviews/README.md

 # Summary
 * coffee_business_rev_extraction - extracting business IDs and reviews from Yelp Dataset pertaining to coffee shops;
 * coffee_business_analysis - exploratory analysis of coffee businesses and attributes;
-* Glove_model - Used pretrained Glove embeddings on coffee reviews and claffying then to positive and negative/neutral reviews.
+* Glove_model - Used pretrained Glove embeddings on coffee reviews and classified them into positive and negative/neutral reviews.